The Water and Wastewater Team

 If your water is discoloured or dirty, contact the Municipal Office at 705-753-2250.
 You may be asked to run your cold water line for about 15 to 20 minutes, and then call back if it does not clear.

 Sanitary Sewer Flushing is conducted on an ongoing basis as part of the Preventative Maintenance Program.
 Flushing removes debris, sand and gravel from the collection system.
 During this time, customers may experience blowback from the main.
 When blowback occurs, it is usually due to poor venting in the residence.
-If you experience blowback, please contact the Water and Sewer Department.
+If you experience blowback, please contact the Water and Wastewater Department.

 The Municipality of West Nipissing policy regarding sewer problems is that the property owner is responsible for their lateral up to the municipal property line.